 Turbo tournaments are fast-paced poker events where blinds and antes increase every 3-5 minutes.
 This rapid structure forces players to act quickly, making the game more aggressive and exciting.
 They are ideal for players who prefer shorter tournaments with quick action.

-How to adjust your strategy for turbo tournaments?
+How do you adjust your strategy for turbo tournaments?

 Focus on aggressive play early, utilize push/fold strategy when short-stacked, and prioritize position.
 You must take risks more often and adapt quickly as blinds rise, leaving little room for passive play.